aritC/DesignSlate/README.md

 # DesignSlate

-SysSlate: An open-source web application for creating system design and workflow diagrams.
+An open-source web application for creating system design and workflow diagrams.